possibilities/docker-development-node-runner/README.md

 ## Features

-* Builds app and runs it.
-When files change the app is killed, rebuilt and restarted
+* Builds app and runs it
+* When files change the app is killed, rebuilt and restarted
+* If the app crashes the error is displayed and restarted when files change again
-* To speed up expensive processes (e.g. preprocessing) app source code is copied from docker volume to local docker fs when files change.
+* To speed up expensive processes (e.g. preprocessing) app source code is copied from docker volume to local docker fs when files change

 ### Dependencies